adammalik1989/AWS_Managed_Bockchain_Setup/README.md

 will check whether the keypair exists before creating it.
 Developers from AWS has written the script in such a fashion that It won't overwrite any existing keypairs.

+* this_repo_name= AWS_Managed_Blockchain_Setup, in this case, I might change the name of the repo when I will move this repo to Bitbucket or AWS Code commits.So,just check the repo name and replace it to 'this_repo_name'.

 ```
 cd ~/this_repo_name/